chaos-polymtl/lethe/doc/source/parameters/dem/solid_objects.rst

 =============================

 Solid objects are finite auxiliary objects that can be stationary or in motion.
 Rotating impellers, sliding surfaces, and finite stoppers are examples of solid objects.
 The main differences between them and floating walls are:
-1. floating wall is a plan, while a solid object can be either a volume or a surface
+1. floating wall is a plane, while a solid object can be either a volume or a surface
 2. floating wall is infinite, while solid object is finite
 3. floating wall is stationary while solid object may be stationary or moving.